CenterForOpenScience/jamdb/docs/source/documents.md

 # Documents

 A document is any **JSON object** with a string identifier that lives in a collection.

 > Strings, numbers, and arrays are all valid JSON but the root of a document must be a JSON object.

 Time for the fun part: Filling out the functional collection!

 ### Creating Documents
-Document are created like anything else: by POSTing to functional collection's documents endpoint.
+Documents are created like anything else: by POSTing to functional collection's documents endpoint.

 __HTTP Request:__